PayBreak/retailer-integration-guide/_includes/v4/response_format.md

 ## Response Format

-All responses by default are formatted in json however you can change the format on all `GET` requests to csv by adding the additional parameter `?format=csv`
+All responses by default are formatted in json however you can change the response format to csv by adding the additional parameter `format=csv`

 #### Example Request